rob-code/nearbyTestProject/README.md

 - [ ] need to get the name of the user (which user adds and the app saves) or the name of the phone?
 - [ ] nice background graphic for the app screen
-- [ ] app icon - 1st draft looks a bit naff; maybe try people with lightning arrow between them
 - [ ] toggle button for scan on and scan off
-- [ ] review most accurate methods for finding the distance between devices
+- [ ] review most accurate methods for finding the distance between devices which works on iOS and Android
+- [ ] how best to monetise

 - [x] ensure Location is forced to use FINE rather than coarse
+- [x] app icon - people with lightning arrow between them